meemknight/LowLevelGameEngine/README.md

 ## Why?

 It is a place where everyone can learn some game programming. **Everyone** can contribute to this engine, no matter the programming experience.
 If you are a beginner and you can think of a simple feature that this engine might need you are free to add it to the engine.
+We are here to learn, have fun!

 ---

 ## How Can I join?

-Join our [Discord](https://discord.gg/eehehsPAka) server and there in the LowLevelGameEngine channel you can apply.
+Join our [Discord](https://discord.gg/eehehsPAka) server and you can apply in the LowLevelGameEngine channel.

 ---

 ## How to contribute to the engine?

-First are some basic rules that you have to fallow but in a nutshell we will try to be disorganized in an organized manner.
+First there are some basic rules that you have to follow but in a nutshell we will try to be disorganized in an organized manner.

 - Branches: Since everyone can bring contributions we want to avoid collisions.
 Use branches and pull requests when merging on master and not work on the master branch and have a branch for each feature.

 - Components:  Let's split the engine into individual components so it is easier to work in parallel.

 - Keep things hand-made: It would be easy to add a library that prints and formats logs to the console but why do that when a beginner would love to implement that task.
 Let's try to implement as many things by hand as we can and use libraries only for difficult stuff.
+And even for difficult stuff you can pair program with a more experienced programmer and maybe in the end we will not be using any libraries!

 - Let's write new things: You might have your own libraries, I already have mine but let's have fun and re-write things from scratch.